How to Install SonarQube on windows

 In this post, we will learn to install SonarQube on Windows OS.
 Then we will run SonarQube from windows command line and also as a windows service.

-We will install the community version of SonarQube on a local system while using the default H2 database provided by SonarQube.
+We will install the community version of SonarQube version 9 on a local system while using the default H2 database provided by SonarQube.

 Towards the end of the post we will go through few tips for troubleshooting and some common issues faced while running SonarQube.